nexentaedge/nexentaedge.github.io/src/pending/DatacenterMulticasting.md

 Additional transmissions with successively smaller subsets of the original destination set.
 May be scheduled after the initial transmission completes.

-* to be discussed: tradeoff between jamming overlay relay versus allowing unsolicited packets first. *
+This strategy has only a very slight impact on the number of datagrams that can be delivered to nodes when compared to native multicast, as long as the switches have Priority Flow Control or equivalent capabilities.

+The relay traffic reduces the available transmit capacity from storage targets.
+The application layer can reduce this impact by preferring to select nodes by factoring both the get and put queues on candidate nnodes rather than just the get or put queue that is being scheduled.

 ### Multicasting to Any Subset of Pre-identified Group
-The custom multicasting forwarding rules support delivery of datagrams to any subset of pre-enumerated groups.

-These multicast delivery options are enumerated as:
-* Multicast IP address.
-* Set of targets within the cluster that will be addressed.

-Note that if the packet filter has access to multiple independent network interfaces it may immediately deliver as many destinations as possible on each of those ports.
-This would occur when the datagram filter had been implemented on an edge switch.
-Of course network administrators who would not enable multicast for an application are unlikely to permit that application to load software onto their network equipment.
+Overlay Multicasting supports delivery of datagrams to any subset of pre-enumerated clusters.
+The cluster is specified by a virtual IP address that selects the cluster and confirmed by the configured UDP destination port.
+This datagram is then delivered to the destination set by a series of unicast datagram transmissions.

-An example is illustrated in the folloowing diagram:
+This is illustrated in the following diagram:
 ![OverlayMulticastingExample](OverlayMulticast.png)

 A sender wishes to reach A thru M. A and B share the senders affinity.
 E, F and G share an affinity.
 G and H are a third affinity, but one reached via E, F and G's affinity.